btwonion/telekinesis/README.md

 ### Other

-Currently supported versions are: 1.20.1, 1.20.4, 1.20.6 and 1.21.
-This can change in the future!

-If you need help with any of my mods, just join my [discord server](https://nyon.dev/discord)
+If you need help with any of my mods, just join my [discord server](https://nyon.dev/discord).

 #### Paper Compatibility

-The paper module of telekinesis is as of Minecraft version 1.20.2 discontinued cause of the lack of ability to register the enchantment (When Paper's registry modification api is merged I will continue.)
+The paper module of telekinesis is as of Minecraft version 1.20.2 discontinued cause of the lack of ability to register the enchantment.